Breaking Barriers: Virgin Orbit uses their Data to Drive Critical Business Results

 “If I can compare to integrations I have done in the past it is impossible to compare because of the difference in quality.
 The new integrations are built quicker.
 I base that on how the information flows so much better, as well as how the latest rocket us built quicker than the first rocket we built.
 There are other factors that could contribute to the quickness of the build so I think once we do this over and over we can then look at the metrics and really see the overall value.” – Andrzej Goryca

 One project that Virgin Orbit is working on and leveraging Jitterbit for is a smart document parser, which is going to parse invoices and quotes from vendors, then convert them into objects so that they can populate the purchase of acquisitions automatically, instead of entering it manually.
 This is their venture into machine learning.
 They have many more uses for machine learning across quality, manufacturing, operations, and inspections that we will tackle together soon.

-Moving forward, IBST is working on exposing their logic as APIs.
+Moving forward, iBASEt is working on exposing their logic as APIs through a product they call Solumina.
 They have already published a newer version of their software that is API surfaced, which Virgin Orbit is testing..They would either rework them to be APIs at some point and eliminate technical debt or start leveraging it for more innovative initiatives where they would to leverage augmented reality (AI), such as things outside the Solumina user experience interface and build their own Virtual Reality (VR) layer that can connect to their systems such as Megaseal, Oracle, Solumina and others.

 Virgin Orbit considers Jitterbit to be a valid option to use in this case.
 This way they do not have to build point to point API integrations but rather leverage a platform that can do it for them.